AP VoteCast: North Carolina voters sour on state of nation

 Connect to local news for just $4.99 a month for 12 months.VIEW OFFER

+Biden was trying to become the first Democratic presidential candidate to win the state since Barack Obama in 2008.
+Trump beat Hillary Clinton in North Carolina by 3.6 percentage points in 2016.

+In the race for U.S. Senate, Democratic challenger Cal Cunningham led Republican Sen. Thom Tillis among voters under 45.
+Cunningham was about even with Tillis among older voters.

-Black voters were more likely to prefer Cunningham while white voters were more likely to support Tillis over Cunningham.
+Black voters were more likely to prefer Cunningham, while white voters were more likely to support Tillis.

 RACE FOR GOVERNOR

-In the race for governor, Roy Cooper had an advantage over Dan Forest among both voters under 45 and older voters.
+Democratic Gov. Roy Cooper, seeking re-election as he faced Republican Lt.
+Gov. Dan Forest, had an advantage among both voters under 45 and older voters.

 FACING THE PANDEMIC

-The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans.
-Overall, 17% of voters said the virus in the U.S. is completely or mostly under control, and 31% said it’s somewhat under control.
-Fifty-one percent of voters think the coronavirus is not at all under control in this country.
+Some 17% of voters said the virus in the United States is completely or mostly under control, and 31% said it’s somewhat under control.
+Some 51% of voters think the coronavirus is not at all under control.

 ON THE ISSUES

 The coronavirus pandemic was top of mind for many voters in North Carolina.
-Forty-two percent said it is the most important issue facing the country today.
+Some 42% said it is the most important issue facing the country today.

 Voters also considered the economy a major issue, with 27% saying it ranked at the top.